dragonflyoss/d7y.io/docs/operations/best-practices/security.md

 This document provides an overview of Dragonfly security considerations.
-Dragonfly security features provide strong identity, powerful policy, transparent TLS encryption, and authentication and authorization to protect your services and data.
+Dragonfly security features provide strong identity, powerful policy, transparent TLS encryption, and authentication authorization to protect your services and data.

 ## Peer's HTTP proxy